 Planning and Development ProcessKey steps in the growth and evolution of the AIDS Care Project include the following:

-- Partnering with other health care providers: Partners provide the program with clinic sites, funding for treatment, and research staff.
-Information provided in March 2012 indicates that major partners include the Massachusetts Department of Health/AIDS Bureau, Massachusetts General Hospital, Cambridge Hospital, Tufts Medical Center, and South End Community Center.
+- Partnerships with other health care providers: Partners provide the program with clinic sites, funding for treatment, and research staff.
+Major partners include the Massachusetts Department of Health/AIDS Bureau, Massachusetts General Hospital, Cambridge Hospital, Tufts Medical Center, and the South End Community Health Center (SECHC), which houses the AIDS Care Project.
+Information provided in May 2013 indicates that the AIDS Care Project and SECHC are collaborating to offer more HIV-specific health care, education, screening, and treatment through SECHC.

-- Developing care standards: Program leaders developed standards for providing acupuncture to individuals with HIV/AIDS in response to a request by the AIDS Bureau of the Massachusetts Department of Public Health in 2000.
+- Development of care standards: Program leaders developed standards for providing acupuncture to individuals with HIV/AIDS in response to a request by the AIDS Bureau of the Massachusetts Department of Public Health in 2000.

 - Training internships: To expand access to care and further develop staffing capabilities, program staff partnered with the New England School of Acupuncture, Boston University School of Public Health, Harvard School of Public Health, and Emerson University/Tufts Medical School joint program in Health Communications to develop four types of internships.
 This step allowed the program to become a clinical training site for acupuncture students, a posttraining site for herbalists, a field practicum site for public health students interested in research or biostatistics, and a place for students of health communications to serve a graduate internship.